MistySampleSkills/EmoteCapTouchLED/README.md

-# Emote-on-Cap-Touch-and-LED-Gradient
+# EmoteCapTouchLED
-Misty emotes on touch
+Misty emotes on touch with an LED gradient